Southern White Admiral

 Switzerland, June 2005

 The metallic blue of the upperside of this insect is unmistakeable.
-White admirals, by contrast, are brown, more rounded, and also have a double rather than single row of dark spots outside the white patch on the upperside and underside of the hindwing.
+White admirals, by contrast, are brown, more rounded, and also have a double rather than single row of post-discal/submarginal dark spots on the upperside and underside of the hindwing.
+Although the typical habitats of the two species are rather different they do occasionally fly in the same places - I know one river valley in Switzerland where both fly - so care has to be taken to distinguish them.
+However, the jizz and behaviour are so different it is rare for real confusion to arise.